jeremyschuurmans/job-log/README.md

 ## Usage

-1. When you create an account, you will be logged in taken to a blank page.
+1. When you create an account, you will be logged in and taken to a blank page.
 This is where you will put all the companies you want to apply to.

 2. Click the *Add a New Company* link on the menu bar.